 Tick boxes – it sounds silly but ticking things off your list can be sooooo satisfying and you can see that you are achieving something!
-I have been known to add things to the list I have already done or tiny things just so I can tick them off!!!
+I have been known to add tiny things to the list I have already done just so I can tick them off!!!
 Feels good! (and by no means procrastination!
 Ha!)

 Balance – the hardest thing in teaching to get right – work life balance (sigh).
 It’s one of those things you really have to work hard at and keep reassessing because it’s easy to slip back into workaholic mode.
 The best thing you can do is organise your time – give yourself particular nights off and stick to them!
 Choose the nights you find the hardest to get motivated.
 Give yourself a curfew so that there is a time limit and you don’t plough on through the night (I am terrible for going to bed on the odd night at 1:00 or 2:00am eek).
 No matter what – when the time is up – shut that lid and don’t feel guilty!
 Have some me time one night a week – a hobby, gym, weekly fitness class, book club etc. This also helps to force you to have a night off!
 And it feels good to have something you enjoy to break up the work, eat, sleep repeat routine.

 Support – Make sure you know who your ‘people’ are.